One-on-One Education:

 This is an approach that teaches you how to create a healthy relationship with your food, mind, and body, where you ultimately become the expert of your own body.
 You learn how to distinguish between physical and emotional feelings and gain a sense of body wisdom. - Meal Planning

-Learn how easy it is to plan your meals ahead of time to insure that you always have healthy choices available. - MyPlate
+Learn how easy it is to plan your meals ahead of time to insure that you always have healthy choices available. - Post-Workout Nutrition

-Note: Although nutritional education will be provided in these sessions, be advised that any health, diet, exercise or other advice you receive is not intended as medical diagnosis or treatment.
-Session leaders are not always registered dietitians, and they will not provide you with a personalized diet plan.
+Note: Although nutritional education will be provided in these sessions, please be advised that any health, diet, exercise or other recommendation you receive is not intended as medical diagnosis or treatment.
+Session leaders may not be Registered Dietitians, and they will not provide you with a personalized diet plan.
 However, they are qualified to provide you with education and information about the session menu topics.
 They can also assist you with referrals to nutritionists off campus.